Karimpany: Economy

-Most of the villagers are farmers, but 80% of the new generation move out of the village to live abroad.
-Karimpanians are well educated and computer literacy is at a high level when compared to any other village in India.
-At least 75% of families in Karimpany, have at least one member out for work.
-Karimpanians have access to almost all kinds of high level education even though they are away from city area.
-The nearest city is Palai, which is about 18 kilometers away.
-Even though the transportation facilities are minimal, nothing would stop Karimpanians from having higher education.
+Most of the villagers are farmers, but 80% of the younger generation move abroad in search of better opportunities.
+Karimpanians are well educated, and computer literacy is high compared to many other villages in India.
+At least 75% of families in Karimpany have at least one member working abroad.

+Karimpanians have access to almost all forms of higher education despite being located far from major cities.
+The nearest city is Pala, which is approximately 18 kilometres away.
+Despite limited transportation facilities, nothing prevents Karimpanians from pursuing higher levels of education.
+A significant proportion of the well-educated younger generation in Karimpany seek prosperous careers abroad.
+Young Karimpanians reside across Europe, North America, and numerous Southeast Asian countries, including Singapore, Malaysia, and Indonesia.
+Those living abroad range from labourers to professionals.

-Almost all of the educated new generation is out of Karimpany looking for a prosperous career and future.
-You can find young Karimpanians in Europe, America, Canada, in almost all Southeast Asia such as Singapore, Malaysia and Indonesia.
-Those who are abroad range from laborers to professionals.
-For Karimpanian farmers, rubber production is the main income.
-For those who are unable to further their education, rubber tapping is the main source of income.
-Though other agricultural business such as black pepper, ginger, turmeric, vegetables and tapioca are present, farmers are losing interest in growing those because of low yields and profit.
+For Karimpanian farmers, rubber production is the main source of income.
+For those unable to pursue further education, rubber tapping is a major source of income.
+Although other agricultural products such as black pepper, ginger, turmeric, vegetables, and tapioca are cultivated, farmers are gradually losing interest in them because of low yields and reduced profitability.

 Toddy shops

-Karimpani is said to be an interesting place to have drinks.
-You can enter Karimpani through a toddy (a local liquor made from coconut/palm trees) shop and leave Karimpany through another toddy shop.
+Karimpany is said to be an interesting place for drinking.
+One can enter Karimpany through a toddy shop and leave through another.
+Toddy is a local alcoholic beverage made from the sap of coconut or palm trees.